St. Patrick's Cathedral arson suspect booked hotel near Vatican

 The New York incident happened just days after flames ravaged the Notre Dame Cathedral in Paris, a blaze investigators believe was most likely caused by an electrical short circuit.

-He indicated that prosecutors will seek to have Lamparello held on $500,000 bond pending trial.

-Lamparello has worked part time at New York City's Lehman College and as an adjunct professor at Seton Hall University in New Jersey.

-Police in Newark arrested Lamparello two nights before the St. Patrick's incident after he allegedly refused to leave the Cathedral Basilica of the Sacred Heart at closing time after a late Mass.
+Police in Newark, New Jersey, arrested Lamparello two nights before the St. Patrick's incident after he allegedly refused to leave the Cathedral Basilica of the Sacred Heart at closing time after a late Mass.

+Stuart indicated that prosecutors will seek to have Lamparello, who has taught at Lehman College in New York City and Seton Hall University in New Jersey, held on $500,000 bond pending trial.
+If convicted, he could get up to 15 years in prison.